 South Korea is making significant efforts to conserve the beautiful Black Bear, one of the most endangered mammals, and has been successful in breeding with help from conservationists.
 Cubs of the species imported from other countries are released into Jirisan National Park, the largest mountain national park in Korea.

 Cranes: Red-Crowned and White-Naped

-These two large species of crane, Red-Crowned and White-Naped, are native to South Korea.
-Each of them has unique looks.
-The red-crowned one is 1.2 m to 1.5 m tall, has a red patch on its head, a bright white body with vivid black wing tips and neck.
+These two large crane species, Red-Crowned and White-Naped, are native to South Korea.
+Each of them has a unique look.
+The red-crowned one is 1.2 m to 1.5 m tall, and has a red patch on its head, a bright white body with vivid black wing tips and a neck.
 You can find the red-crowned crane within wetlands and along rivers.

-The crane is a symbol for luck in Korean culture, and these two are now in the list of endangered wildlife.
+The crane is a symbol of luck in Korean culture, and these two are now on the list of endangered wildlife.

-The hare species that is only inhabiting South Korea, Korean Hare, is considerably heavier with a darker dorsal pelage of overall gray fur.
-The tip of hairs on the chest and tail are a pinkish-gray, and a white forehead spot is common in most of these hares.
+The hare species only inhabiting South Korea, Korean Hare, is considerably heavier with a darker dorsal pelage of overall gray fur.
+The tip of hairs on the chest and tail are pinkish-gray, and a white forehead spot is common in most of these hares.

-Korean hares once were common, but due to excessive hunting and habitat destruction by development, their populations have decreased significantly.
-The South Korean government removed it as a game species in 2005 because of declining populations, and the Ministry of Environment listed Korean hare as a candidate for Endangered Species in 2018.
+Korean hares were once common, but their populations have decreased significantly due to excessive hunting and habitat destruction by development.
+The South Korean government removed it as a game species in 2005 because of declining populations, and the Ministry of Environment listed the Korean hare as a candidate for Endangered Species in 2018.